 Q: How much is registration if I register by the early registration deadline?

 A: The early registration convention admission fee is just $40 per individual or married couple.
 The early registration discount is only available to current AFHE members.
-If you are not a current member, you can join or renew your AFHE membership as part of the convention registration process for $25.
+If you are not a member or if your membership expires before June 30, 2014, you can join or renew your AFHE membership as part of the convention registration process for $25.
 (The registration fee for new/renewing members is $65 ... $40 admission plus $25 membership fee.)